martis42/depend_on_what_you_use/docs/project_design_rationales.md

 - Before 4.0.0 the global `json` module is not available in Starlark
 - Bazel 4.0.0 is the first LTS version

-## Why is Python \< 3.6 not supported
+## Why is Python \< 3.8 not supported

-As a rule of thumb, we aim to only support Python versions which are not EOL.
-Using a modern Python version enables us to write clean code utilizing modern Python features.
+We aim to only support Python versions which are not EOL.
+Using a modern Python version enables us to write lean code utilizing modern Python features.

-Nevertheless, we support Python 3.6, although it is already EOL.
-This version is the default for Ubuntu 18.04, which a lot of users are still using.
-Thus, we make an exception for Python 3.6.

-We are not making this exception for even older versions.
-Especially given we make extensive use of the features _formatting string literals_ and _type annotations_, which are at not available in older versions.

 # Rejected Concepts